 If you wish to use gambling winnings as all or part of your deposit, we will require a copy of your receipt proving your winnings and copy of your bank statement evidencing receipt of the funds.

-Please be aware, it is difficult to proof source of funds for cash winnings.
+Please be aware, it is difficult to prove source of funds for cash winnings.
 Please see the below section on cash.

 We are unable to accept cash as all or part of your deposit.
 It is almost impossible to prove the source of cash funds.